jamesdimartino/ffnpy/README.md

 ```

 Importantly, label_volumes is NOT the partition volume generated earlier, it is the original label volume that was produced.
 The checkpoints should be a directory where you want the models saved as train.py runs.
 There are additional hyperparameters that can be altered; see the Google ffn github for more information.
 Once training has been completed, you must select a model to use for inference.
 The trained models are saved every 500,000 training iterations (this can be altered at line 271).
-They are named like <seedID>_<number_of_iterations>.pkl.
+They are named like <seed_ID>_<number_of_iterations>.pkl.
 The highest number of iterations will generally be the best trained and should be selected for use during inference.

 ---
 ## Inference